Empowering Nonprofits Through Strategic Nonprofit Copywriting

 Common Mistakes That Cost You Donors

-INSTEAD: "As a busy mom, you know how hard it is to put healthy food on the table.
+Effective: "As a busy mom, you know how hard it is to put healthy food on the table.
 Imagine doing it on just $4 per day.
 Your donation helps other mothers in Cincinnati provide nutritious meals for their children."
-(This speaks directly to mothers who can relate to food security issues)

-INSTEAD: "Your $30 donation puts dinner on the table for a family of four tonight.
+Effective: "Your $30 donation puts dinner on the table for a family of four tonight.
 We partner with local grocers to multiply your gift by 4x, turning it into $120 of healthy food."
-(The immediate impact comes first, technical details second)

-INSTEAD: "Every night, 50 women find safety, a warm meal, and a fresh start here.
+Effective: "Every night, 50 women find safety, a warm meal, and a fresh start here.
 Last year, 83% of our residents moved into permanent housing within 3 months."
-(Shows what those features mean for real people)

-INSTEAD: "Thanks to your February donation, Sarah just graduated from our job training program.
+Effective: "Thanks to your February donation, Sarah just graduated from our job training program.
 She started her new career last week!
 Here's a photo of her first day.
 No donation needed - we just wanted you to see the difference you're making."
-(Regular updates showing specific impact)

-INSTEAD: "You told us you give because every child deserves a safe place to sleep.
+Effective: "You told us you give because every child deserves a safe place to sleep.
 Here's how your monthly gift of $25 provided safety for Tommy last night, and will do the same for another child tonight."
-(Based on actual donor feedback and specific impact)

 3 Types of Nonprofit Writing That Drive Results